mdekauwe/GDAY/README.md

 ```

 ## Phosphorus component
-Organic phosphorus (P) pools and fluxes follow the same modelling structure of the nitrogen.
-A total of five inorganic phosphorus pools is implemented: labile, sorbed, strongly sorbed, occluded and parent pools.
-Inorganic phosphorus enters into the system via constant input rate from the parent material pool.
-Labile and sorbed pools are in dynamic equilibration, and P gradually enters into the strongly sorbed pool and eventually locked up in the occluded pool.
+Organic phosphorus (P) pools and fluxes follow the same modelling structure as the nitrogen.
+A total of five inorganic phosphorus pools are implemented: labile, sorbed, strongly sorbed, occluded and parent pools.
+Inorganic phosphorus enters into the system via a constant input rate from the parent material pool.
+Labile and sorbed pools are in dynamic equilibration, and P gradually enters into the strongly sorbed pool and is eventually locked up in the occluded pool.
 Biochemical mineralisation occurs as a function of nitrogen availability.
-Phosphorus in plant limits photosythesis through its explicit effect on Jmax and a potential effect on Triose-phosphates.
+Phosphorus in the plant limits photosynthesis through its explicit effect on Jmax and a potential effect on Triose-phosphates.

 ## Hydraulics